Surfers walking along the beach in Portugal

 If you’re leaning towards booking a surf camp in Portugal then you’ve come to the right place.
-Before you go though, check out Rapture Surfcamps’ list of what to expect when it comes to surfing in Portugal
+Before you go though, check out Rapture Surfcamps’ list of what to expect when you are on your surf trip in Portugal.

-Portugal as a learn to surf destination really needs no introduction, but because we here at Rapture Surfcamps love this ruggedly beautiful strip of land on the Iberian Peninsula so much, we thought we compile a list of things you need to know before you visit.
+As a destination ideal for those learning to surf, Portugal really needs no introduction, but because we here at Rapture Surfcamps love this ruggedly beautiful strip of land on the Iberian Peninsula so much, we thought we compile a list of things you need to know before you visit.

-So read on if you’re thinking about booking a surf camp in Portugal and enjoy learning about what this culturally rich country has to offer the beginner surfer.
+So read on if you’re thinking about booking a surf camp in Portugal and enjoy learning about what this culturally rich country has to offer.

 Surf beach in the Algarve